-Humus — Humus is the topmost layer.
-It is the dark, nutrient rich layer which can be very thick in some geologic areas and from thin to nonexistent in others.
+Humus (O horizon) — Humus is the topmost layer.
+It is the dark, nutrient-rich layer which can be very thick in some geologic areas and from thin to nonexistent in others.
 This layer consists of decayed plants and animals along with microorganisms.
 The microorganisms have the job of decomposing the dead plants and animals into soil.
 This is a matter of recycling.
 As a part of this decomposition, the dying plants and animals give off carbon which is also part of the humus layer.

-Subsoil — Just below the topsoil is the subsoil layer which contains minerals and clay that have been weathered from rocks.
+Subsoil (B horizon) — Just below the topsoil is the subsoil layer which contains minerals and clay that have been weathered from rocks.
 These are mixed with a small amount of decayed matter.
 Water and wind grind the rocks into smaller and smaller pieces.
 Rain and gravity can help the small rock particles settle down to the subsoil layer.
 Plants' roots can reach to the subsoil layer as they grow looking for water.
 The roots absorb and take in iron, calcium, magnesium and other known beneficial minerals.

-Parent Material — This layer is just below the subsoil layer and is known as parent material, but is really just rock.
+Parent Material (C horizon) — This layer is just below the subsoil layer and is known as parent material, but is really just rock.
 It consists of small weathered particles, sand, clay, salts, and minerals with no living matter of any kind.

 What Soil Does

-Soil filters our water — Water can trickle down through the layers of soil, sand and clay because of its ability to fit between the particles.
+Soil Filters Our Water — Water can trickle down through the layers of soil, sand and clay because of its ability to fit between the particles.
 Soil has a negative charge, while the contaminants tend to be positively charged.
 As the water moves down, the soil acts like a magnet, attracting the impurities and holding on to them.
 The water continues to move through the layers of soil, leaving the impurities behind.
 Clean water ends up in the ground water.
 For more information about ground water visit Science Trek's water site.

 Erosion and Weathering

 Soil does not stay put in one place.
 The wind blows soil around, water washes soil from one place to another, people put soil in the back of their pickup and take it to another location or they drive their motorbikes repeatedly over a trail.
 These are just some of the ways that soil moves.
 When soil is displaced by nature or man it is called erosion.
 Erosion can be good at times.
 When the nutrient rich soil at the bottom of a river moves out onto the land following a flood, it provides good food for growing plants.
 This type of erosion might be considered good.
-Unless you built a house right next to that river.
-Then you might not feel the same way.

 But, erosion can be considered bad when it carries humus and topsoil down a mountainside after a heavy rainstorm and leaves plants and animals without its benefits.
 In this case, plants can become uprooted and animals can lose their shelter.
 Grooves form in the mountainside and the land becomes unstable.
 Rocks can slide down the mountain and become dangerous.